pal-robotics/brax_training_viewer/README.md

 - run `pip install -r requirements.txt `
 - you can try examples in `demo/` folder.
 For example, `python demo/cartpole.py`
 - open a web browser, go to page `http://127.0.0.1:8000/` for the viewer

+## TODO
+- use other datatype instead of json to reduce computation
+- toggle for render on/off